 Ironically it is because of our military patriots that many do not have to face the reality of the true cost of freedom and liberty.
 Blood and treasure.
+It is because of the fallen that we have the luxury of planning parties without a thought or concern of the freedom so many take for granted.

 As we enjoy this coming weekend, it is altogether fitting that we all take a moment at 3 p.m. to think about those in our military who will see no more bright summer days in the country they served and died for.
 They deserve not only our remembrance but our humble gratitude.